Owner

 PROJECT DESCRIPTION

-• Immersive Science: the building will actively advocate science as a display and educational tool
+• Immersive Science: The building will actively advocate for science as a display and educational tool

 • Visionary: Embody the aspirational future of Norfolk State University